RouterRoidz/WiiU-SWKBD-scripts/README.md

 You will need Python 2 or higher to use these scripts since they rely on you having a pyGecko setup.
 If you're using any TXT codes here, using JGecko U with the latest TCPGecko should work fine.

 Using the latest version of TCPGecko will NOT work for system appliets (Friends List, Miiverse, etc...)

+Keep in mind most of these scripts/codes will be intented for EUR versions of games/applets.
+I don't have access to a USA or JPN console.
+However, if you somehow port these scripts to different regions, and you would like them uploaded, hit me up (Randm#5310) and I'll add them here!